2025 - All Construction Projects

 Description of work: Since the 6-lane expansion of WIS 441, there has been settlement on the approach pavement to the structures along the corridor.
 This maintenance project will improve the riding surface by replacing bridge approaches at 13 structures within the I-41/US 10 interchange and along the WIS 441 corridor.
 Work includes removing concrete pavement, concrete pavement, concrete approach slabs, hot mix asphalt pavement, concrete barrier, concrete barrier temporary, traffic control, pavement marking, lighting, structural approach slabs and finishing items.

-July 14 to July 19: Roadway crews plan to continue formwork and placement of concrete for the concrete approach pavement for the US 10/WIS 441 eastbound and westbound structures by staging concrete placement to maintain construction access.
-Bridge crews plan to continue working on the structural approach slabs including formwork, steel reinforcement and placement of concrete on US 10/WIS 441 within the I-41/US 10 interchange to the west of Little Lake Butte des Morts.
-Bridge crews also plan to continue working on the formwork followed by the placement of steel reinforcement and concrete for the US 10/WIS 441 westbound structural approach slabs and the US 10/WIS 441 eastbound structural approach slab parapets and adjacent concrete barrier wall.
+July 21 to July 26: Bridge crews completed the remaining structural approach slabs and roadway approaches including formwork, steel reinforcement and placement of concrete on US 10/WIS 441 within the I-41/US 10 interchange and east/west of Little Lake Butte des Morts.
+Bridge crews also completed concrete masonry deck repairs on various structures on US 10/WIS 441 westbound.
+Roadway crews completed the profile milling and respective overlay paving for the US 10/WIS 441 eastbound structure approaches over Little Lake Butte des Morts.
+To finish out the week, bridge crews continued working on the formwork followed by the placement of steel reinforcement and concrete tentatively scheduled for next week on US 10/WIS 441 eastbound and westbound structural approach slab parapets and adjacent concrete barrier wall throughout the project.

 Traffic impacts:

-• Southbound I-41 loop ramp to eastbound US 10/WIS 441 CLOSED to mid-September, 2025.
+• Southbound I-41 loop ramp to eastbound US 10/WIS 441 CLOSED to late September, 2025.

 • Detour: Southbound I-41 traffic should take westbound US 10 to County CB to eastbound US 10